Hometown: Atlanta, GA

-I am currently in four different organizations.
+I am currently in three different organizations.
 The organizations that I am apart of are Women in Aviation.
 They are a growing organization that aspires to help children like myself reach our goals to become pilots.
 I am also a part of an organization called Kids Drone Zone.
 I work closely with the owner, Jacquene Curlee, to teach children and adults how to build, code, and fly drones.
 I have been to many places such as schools, fields, and clubs to teach.
 The third organization that I am apart of is called the National Society of Black Engineers.
 I am proud to say that I work closely with the president to help fundraise sponsorships for the organization.
 The organization's mission is to help kids of all types come together to share their passion for engineering.

 Why are you passionate about aviation?